by

 When acids and bases react, they neutralise each other out and form salts.
 Some salts produced by acid-base neutralisation reactions may either be slightly basic or slightly acidic, depending on the strength of the base or the acid reactant.

 Acids can easily strip away the valence electrons of metals and other compounds.
 This property makes acids very corrosive, especially when strong and highly concentrated.
-Acids react with most metals and the reactions are exothermic.
+Acids react with most metals, with most reactions being exothermic in nature.

 When an acid reacts with a metal, it’s classified as a displacement reaction.
 Hydrogen is liberated and a salt is produced.
 For example, the reaction of magnesium with sulphuric acid produces magnesium sulphate salt and hydrogen gas.